 Q9.
-Ease of Access - Some issues or Significant issues with access
+Ease of Access - Some issues or Significant issues with access and 1pm day and 6pm

 Services were most frequently accessed Monday to Friday between 9am and 1pm; this pattern was the same for Saturday and Sundays.
 132 individuals reported never using pharmacy services on a Saturday and 269 never used a pharmacy on a Sunday.